- 23 Jan 2025

 Highly Available Redis

 Redis clusters operate in a primary/secondary model where data written to the primary will replicate to the secondary.
 If a primary Redis node fails the replica set will detect this failure via the Redis Sentinels and force an election for a new primary.
 During this time the replica set may not accept reads and writes until the new primary is selected, usually after a few seconds.
-Once it is finished and a new primary is identified the IAP application will resume normal operation.
+Once it is finished and a new primary is identified the Itential Platform application will resume normal operation.
 Operators of Itential do not have to do anything during this election.

 Itential’s Redis cluster must have the following requirements: